 Programs specific to audio recording can be found at schools that offer degrees in music or music technology, media arts or even broadcast communications.
 Audio recording programs in New York lead to the award of certificates, associate's, bachelor's and master's degrees; at least one doctoral degree is offered in the state, as well.
 In addition to classroom instruction and training on audio recording equipment, completion of an internship may be possible.

-The eight schools profiled below include three community colleges and seven four-year institutions with campus locations in New York.
+The eight schools profiled below include two community colleges and six four-year institutions with campus locations in New York.

 City College of New York